seoeka/xtUMLtoPython/README.md

 ---

-By understanding these concepts, you will gain insights into the design and organization of the xtUML JSON to Python Translator.
+By understanding these concepts, you will gain insights into the design and organization of the xtUML Model Compiler for Python.
 Feel free to explore the details of each concept for a deeper understanding.
 If you have any questions or feedback, please contribute or reach out to our development team!